cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 # cloudamqp_instance

-This resource allows you to create and manage a CloudAMQP instance running Rabbit MQ and deploy to multiple cloud platforms provider and over multiple regions, see [Instance regions](../instance_region.html) for more information.
+This resource allows you to create and manage a CloudAMQP instance running either ***RabbitMQ*** or ***LavinMQ*** and can be deployed to multiple cloud platforms provider and regions, see [Instance regions](../instance_region.html) for more information.

 Once the instance is created it will be assigned a unique identifier.
-All other resource and data sources created for this instance needs to reference the instance identifier.
+All other resources and data sources created for this instance needs to reference this unique instance identifier.

 Pricing is available at [cloudamqp.com](https://www.cloudamqp.com/plans.html).